cbsterrett/eFinder_Lite/README.md

 ## Acknowledgements and Licences

-The eFinder Lite uses Tetra3 and Cedar-Detect.
+The eFinder Lite uses Tetra3, Cedar-Detect & Cedar-Solve.
 Please refer to the licence and other notes in the Tetra3 folder